About Skin Conditions

 The ADA does not contain a list of medical conditions that constitute disabilities.
 Instead, the ADA has a general definition of disability that each person must meet.
 A person has a disability if he/she has a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or is regarded as having an impairment.
 For more information about how to determine whether a person has a disability under the ADA, see How to Determine Whether a Person Has a Disability under the Americans with Disabilities Act Amendments Act (ADAAA).

 Accommodating Employees with Skin Conditions

-People with skin conditions limitations from aging may develop some of the limitations discussed below, but seldom develop all of them.
-Also, the degree of limitation will vary among individuals.
-Be aware that not all people who are aging will need accommodations to perform their jobs and many others may only need a few accommodations.
+For people with skin conditions and related limitations, the degree of limitation will vary among individuals.
+Be aware that not all people with skin conditions will need accommodations to perform their jobs and many others may only need a few accommodations.
 The following is only a sample of the possibilities available.
 Numerous other accommodation solutions may exist.

 Questions to Consider:

 - How do these limitations affect the employee and the employee’s job performance?

 - What specific job tasks are problematic as a result of these limitations?

 - What accommodations are available to reduce or eliminate these problems?
 Are all possible resources being used to determine possible accommodations?

 - Has the employee been consulted regarding possible accommodations?